Thursday, October 13, 2011

 Single color striped Dutch Blankets 1656-1825

-In addition to multi-colored stripe decorations, some "Dutch" blankets may have been made with a single color (red seems to predominate in what I have found so far) stripe pattern, and both styles seem to have existed contemporaneously, Esaias Borse and Frans van Mieris the Younger depicted both styles about 75 years apart from each other.
+In addition to multi-colored stripe decorations, some "Dutch" blankets were made with a single color (red seems to predominate in what I have found so far) stripe pattern, and both styles seem to have existed contemporaneously, Esaias Borse and Frans van Mieris the Younger depicted both styles about 75 years apart from each other.

 The Tennessee Gazette And Mero-District Advertiser; January 31st, 1807